 To bring locations closer to you, we have created a series of web based 360 degree journeys.
 In these journeys you can visit religious sites in conflict ridden areas of Iraq.

-Among the other religious groups are the Sabean Mandeans, the Bahai, Sunni and Shia Muslims, Jews and various Christian denominations.
-Some of them are referred to in the Iraqi constitution.
-Several numerical minorities also have a quota of representation in both the national and the Kurdish regional parliaments.
+Some of the religious communities in Iraq are referred to in the constitution.
+Several numerical minorities also have a quota of representation in both the Iraqi national and the Kurdish regional parliaments.
 Since 2015, the Yazidi and six other religious minorities have also had their own representative in the Kurdish regional ministry for religious affairs.
-Some of these groups still experience discrimination and harsh conditions.
+Some of these groups still report they face discrimination and prejudice.

+The work of the Inter-Faith Council of Iraq is one example of initiatives that celebrates diversity as a central component of Iraqi common identity.
 The Alliance of Iraqi Minorities is among the civil society initiatives that aims to preserve both ethnic and religious diversity and to help rebuild trust among different components of society.

 A number of local initiatives, not least among youth, also give hope for a revival of the old Iraqi tradition for co-existence in the future.
 In October 2018 a group of young students, Muslim, Yazidi and Christian, in northern Iraq organized an excursion to visit each other’s holy places.
 The photo gallery below offers a glimpse from these visits:

 Here are a few selected recent reports and films addressing issues related to the Yazidi case.
 In the case and topic sections you will find links to other relevant external resources.